DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_setproperties_method.md

 @short:  allows changing available configuration attributes of the control dynamically

-@signature: {'setProperties(arg?: string | ICheckboxGroupProps, props?: ICheckboxGroupItemProps): void;'}
+@signature: {'setProperties(arg?: string | object, properties?: object): void;'}

 @params:
 - `arg: string | object` - optional, either the id of a checkbox, or an object with the available attributes of the CheckboxGroup control and their new values
-- `props: object` - optional, an object with the available attributes of the checkbox and their new values
+- `properties: object` - optional, an object with the available attributes of the checkbox and their new values

 @example:
 // 1.
 Changes values in the configuration of the CheckboxGroup control